SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 The content model defines what a Spandrel knowledge graph is made of.
 Every graph is a directory tree of markdown files compiled into nodes and edges.

 A Thing is a node in the graph.
 It has a name, description, content, and links to other Things.
 Things are organized into a hierarchy (the directory tree) and connected across the hierarchy (via links in frontmatter).
+Some Things become atoms — the canonical, reused units agents compose from — a role they earn through edges and authorship, not a frontmatter field.

 The content model covers: